 In 2019 the Longwood Historic Society gave the building a major restoration by replaced the sagging floor, which had been damaged by terminates decades ago.
 It the subfloor was redone all the way to the dirt below and the support beams reinforced.
 Although not strictly authentic, wood tile was put in for longevity and durability needed for its use hosting community events.
 The stage was removed during this renovation.

 Today the building serves as the headquarters for the Longwood Historic Society, and it is regularly rented out for community events.

-- Features: Full Kitchen, Stage, Main Room, Restroom, Outdoor Area, Non-Smoking, Free Nearby Parking
+Features: Catering Kitchen, Main Room, Restroom, Outdoor Area, Non-Smoking, Free Nearby Parking